cipheLab/CIPHOLD/README.md

 <h2> Upload Data </h2>
 <p>You can upload FCS in first tab and create group.
 Group creation is just a concatenation of FCS with new parameters used to save the files id (sample)</p>
 <img src="https://raw.githubusercontent.com/cipheLab/CIPHoLD/master/doc/img/01.png" width=600px/>
+<p> upload your multiple fcs file , you can upload 5G of data, if you can't make a issu or send mail and we change this option.
 <img src="https://raw.githubusercontent.com/cipheLab/CIPHoLD/master/doc/img/02.png" width=600px/>
+<p>You can create one groupe by file or concantenate multiple file (sample) in one.
+Its a good idea to donc change the cluster position in forced-directe-graph and just view a size cluster changing</p>
 <img src="https://raw.githubusercontent.com/cipheLab/CIPHoLD/master/doc/img/03.png" width=600px/>
+<p></p>
 <img src="https://raw.githubusercontent.com/cipheLab/CIPHoLD/master/doc/img/04.png" width=600px/>

 <p>You can upload csv table, with this files you don't need to clustering.
 Its result of clustering parts </p>